 Other causes of leukopenia include autoimmune disorders, such as lupus and rheumatoid arthritis, which cause the body to attack its own white blood cells.
 Certain medications can also destroy white blood cells.
 Vitamin deficiency, excessive alcohol consumption and generally poor diet can also lower a white blood cell count.

 Abnormally low white blood cell levels could lead to higher risk of infection of any kind.
-A low white cell count itself does not directly produce any symptoms, but a patient who is immunocompromised as the result of significant leukopenia and then develops an infection may experience symptoms associated with that infection, such as fever, localised pain, fatigue, muscle ache, loss of appetite and general malaise.
+A low white cell count itself does not directly produce any symptoms, but a patient who is immunocompromised as the result of significant leukopenia and then develops an infection may experience symptoms associated with that infection, such as fever, localized pain, fatigue, muscle ache, loss of appetite and general malaise.

 The main risk of an abnormally low white blood cell count is how vulnerable it may make a person to infection.
 Without an adequate white blood cell response available to fight infection, the body is at greater risk that any infection (including those usually regarded as minor) may cause serious illness or death.